seeruk/i3x3/README.md

 workspaces (which is recommended, more on that in a moment) then they will never leave that output.

 Each output in i3 starts with a workspace.
-So, if you have 3 outputs, you'll have 3 workspaces (1, 2, and 3).
-From this point, i3x3 uses that value to identify the other values that are available, along with the number of outputs active in i3.
+So, if you have 3 outputs, you'll have 3 workspaces (1, 2, and 3). i3x3 works out which output a workspace belongs to based on the number of workspaces and the number of outputs.
 The gap between workspace numbers on each output is equal to the number of outputs you have.
+Workspaces starts in the top-left corner with the output number.
 If you have 3 monitors, this is how it would be arranged:

 ```